 7. Claddagh Village

 Claddagh Village is where the renowned Irish Claddagh originated.
 Its Irish An Cladach is translated to “the shore.”
 The beautiful seaside village is steeped in history and stories.
 Legend tells us it was Richard Joyce, a silversmith from the village that invented the Claddagh when he was captured by pirates and held imprisoned for 14 years.
 He made it for his love and gave it to her when they were finally reunited.
-The ring has evidently went on to become one of Ireland’s most beautiful designs symbolising love, friendship and loyalty.
-If you can’t get to see the renowned Claddagh Village itself, see our extensive range of stunning Claddagh Jewelry for a sensational romantic gift.
+The ring has evidently gone on to become one of Ireland’s most beautiful designs symbolising love, friendship and loyalty.
+If you can’t get to see the renowned Claddagh Village itself, see our extensive range of stunning Claddagh Jewelry includes Claddagh rings, Claddagh pendants and Claddagh earrings for a sensational romantic gift.

 6. Grafton Street

 Taking things back to the city with Dublin’s famous Grafton Street.
 At the top lies one of Dublin’s most renowned parks, St Stephen’s Green.
 At the bottom is statue Molly Malone, a statue well known throughout Dublin of a woman wheeling a cart made after the famous song Molly Malone which has become the unofficial anthem of Dublin City.
 Grafton Street itself is a thriving shopping street with plenty of buskers and quaint cafes and bars just off it.
 It’s always an enjoyable place to browse and take in the atmosphere.
 In particular at Christmas time with decorated shop window fronts and beautiful chandelier lights.